 One of these technologies is called circadian lighting.
 Eskaton Monroe Lodge partnered with Stack Labs and SMUDto outfit resident apartments with a new type of lighting that uses energy efficient bulbs designed to decrease consumption while increasing overall lighting that mimics the sun.

 Why are improvements in simple things like light bulbs so important to an older adult?
-Compared to a 20 year old, a 70 year old needs up to 80% more light, but is much more sensitive to glare.
+A 70-year-old requires up to 80% more light than a 20-year-old but is far more sensitive to glare.
 These circadian light bulbs are equipped with sensors that respond to movement and ensure residents no longer have to reach to find the light switch or unsafely navigate through a dark apartment in the middle night.

 High satisfaction is reported amongst the residents who volunteered for the initial pilot.
 The participants range in their technological knowledge.
 The lighting can be controlled on a smart phone or tablet if the resident desires.
 One participant, Marie, said her friends are jealous of her new lighting and are anxious to take part in the next incarnation of the pilot.